twolfson/twolfson.com/articles/design-theory-filled-vs-hollow-icons.md

 - If the design is content dense, then we should use a filled icon
 - If the design is content light, then we should use a hollow icon
 - If it's in between, then either should work but the icons should be consistently filled or hollow
-- Hollow icons should have consistent stroke width
+- Hollow icons should use the same stroke width (i.e. be consistent)

 I'm uncertain if this is a hard and fast rule.
 In programming, the answer is almost always "it depends" and there are rarely simple problems.